 We offer certified American Red Cross First Aid Training for direct support professionals and other members of the public at a cost of $60 per person.
 Pre-enrollment is required and classes are subject to cancellation if minimum enrollment is not met.
 Please note that first aid training hours cannot be used toward Administrator Recertification.

 The First Aid class curriculum covers pre-care procedures; checking an ill or injured person; soft tissues injuries; injuries to muscles bones and joints; sudden illness; and heat and cold-related emergencies.

-If you would like more information about our current month’s offering or would like to enroll in a class, please contact Jim Rosetti at 415-472-8600, ext.
+In general, we offer one administrator recertification training class each month.
+If you would like more information about our classes, please contact Jim Rosetti at 415-472-8600, ext.
 21.